Consuming too much of this essential vitamin may come with side effects, which range from minor digestive issues to more serious health issues.

-Vitamin C is a very important nutrient that’s abundant in many fruits and vegetables.
+Vitamin C is an essential nutrient that’s abundant in many fruits and vegetables.

 Getting enough of this vitamin is especially important for maintaining a healthy immune system.
-It also plays an important role in wound healing, keeping your bones strong and enhancing brain function (1).
+It also plays a crucial role in wound healing, keeping your bones strong, and enhancing brain function (

-However, many supplements contain extremely high amounts of the vitamin, which can cause undesirable side effects in some cases.
+However, many supplements contain extremely large amounts of the vitamin, which can cause undesirable side effects in some cases.

-Vitamin C is a water-soluble vitamin, which means it dissolves in water.
+Vitamin C is water-soluble, which means it dissolves in water.

-In contrast to fat-soluble vitamins, water-soluble vitamins do not get stored within the body.
+Unlike fat-soluble vitamins, water-soluble vitamins do not get stored in your body.

-Instead, the vitamin C that you consume gets transported to your tissues via body fluids, and any extra gets excreted in urine (1).
+Instead, the vitamin C you consume gets transported to your tissues via body fluids, and any extra gets excreted in your urine (

-Summary: Vitamin C is water-soluble, so it is not stored within your body.
-If you consume more than your body needs, it is excreted in your urine.
+Vitamin C is water-soluble, so it’s not stored within your body.
+If you consume more than your body needs, you’ll excrete the excess in your urine.

 The most common side effect of high vitamin C intake is digestive distress.

-In general, these side effects do not occur from eating foods that contain vitamin C. They occur only as a result of taking high doses of vitamin C supplements.
+In general, these side effects do not occur as a result of eating foods that contain vitamin C. They occur only as a result of taking high doses of vitamin C supplements.

 The most common digestive symptoms of excessive vitamin C intake are diarrhea and nausea.